mnz1988/stable-diffusion-guide/README.md

 You can download additional upscalers and put them in your `stable-diffusion-webui/models/ESRGAN` folder.
 They will then be available in Hires fix, Ultimate Upscaler, and Extras.

-The collab in this guide comes with several of them, including **Remacri**, which is a great all-around upscaler for all sorts of images.
+The colab in this guide comes with several of them, including **Remacri**, which is a great all-around upscaler for all sorts of images.

 * A few notable ones can be [found here](https://huggingface.co/hollowstrawberry/upscalers-backup/tree/main/ESRGAN).
 * LDSR is an advanced yet slow upscaler, its model and config can be [found here](https://huggingface.co/hollowstrawberry/upscalers-backup/tree/main/LDSR) and both must be placed in `stable-diffusion-webui/models/LDSR`.